State finals primer: 4 teams to defend championships; 4 looking for first titles

 TV/radio/stream: GPB Sports will televise and livestream all games.
 680 The Fan and ESPN Atlanta will provide radio coverage.

-Tickets: The GHSA encourages fans wishing to attend to buy tickets ($20) and parking ($25) online through GoFan Digital.
-Tickets are $25 the day of the event with a credit card only.
+Tickets: The GHSA encourages fans to buy tickets ($20) online through GoFan Digital.
+They can be bought by credit card at the gate.
+Parking is $25.

 Schedule: